The Best Thermostats That Work With Alexa

 Finally, the internal lithium-ion battery is not replaceable.
 That’s disappointing as it means non C-Wire users are going to have a fixed lifetime before the device becomes a brick.
 I’m seeing reports that this can be as little as a year before the battery won’t hold charge anymore.
 It’s for this reason I’d recommend only using this for C-Wire installations.

-Best Value Smart Thermostat For alexa
+Best Value Alexa Thermostat

 ★★★★✩